If you own and operate your own gardening business, you’re likely a master of your craft.

 For landscaping business cards, it’s also helpful to write on the card that you offer “free estimates.”
 People tend to gravitate to this word, and it could be what it takes to get your foot in the door with some customers.

-3. Find the Right Insurance Coverage
+3. Find the Right Gardening Business Insurance

-Shopping for gardening business insurance may not be at the top of your list of priorities, but having insurance for landscapers and gardeners that’s simple, affordable, and tailored for you is of the utmost importance.
+Shopping for gardening business insurance coverage may not be at the top of your list of priorities, but having insurance for landscapers and gardeners that’s simple, affordable, and tailored for you is of the utmost importance.

 Believe it or not, some customers will check if garden contractors or a mowing business are insured before hiring them.